Embedded Vision Design and Machine Learning (full-time)

-- How do you determine the number of pips on a die from a camera image?
+- How do you identify the outcome of a role of the dice with a camera?

-- How do you determine the number plate details from a moving vehicle?
+- How do you identify licence plate details from a moving vehicle?

 Block exchange course

-This exchange course is offered once a year in a block during a semester.
+This is a block minor.
+It is offered once a year as a block in the 1st semester.